krishnam-eng/howdoi-loadtest/locust/README.md

 ![locust-image](https://user-images.githubusercontent.com/82016952/117380163-c1b53c00-aef6-11eb-91d1-4edf51cee369.png) I really like the analogy this name brings to the mind.

 _From Locust official doc_
 > Locust takes its name from the grasshopper species, known for their swarming behaviour.
-[More History...](https://docs.locust.io/en/stable/history.html#history)

 If you’re familiar with the term “load generators”, Locust uses the term “swarm” instead.
 During a locust test, a swarm of locusts will attack (put a load on) the target, i.e. website.
 The behaviour of each Locust is configurable, and the swarming process can be observed from a web UI in real-time or you can sitback and read the generated report at the end of the day.